January 21, 2016

 Also to his credit are scripts for two musicals.
 One of these, A Foggy Day, combines a P.G.
 Wodehouse play with songs by George and Ira Gershwin and, co-written by Norm Foster, was produced for the 1998 and 1999 seasons at the Shaw Festival, in Ontario, Canada for over 250 performances (all sold out) over the two seasons.
 Another, One For My Baby, derives from a Fred Astaire film and makes use of songs with lyrics by Johnny Mercer.

 Before coming to Ohio State in 2000, Mueller was on the faculty at the University of Rochester for many years.
 From 2000 to 2011, he was the Woody Hayes Chair of National Security Studies at Ohio State’s Mershon Center and a professor of political science.
 He is a member of the American Academy of Arts and Sciences, has been a John Simon Guggenheim Fellow, and has received grants from the National Science Foundation and the National Endowment for the Humanities.
-He has also received several teaching prizes, and in 2009 received the International Studies Association's Susan Strange Award that “recognizes a person whose singular intellect, assertiveness, and insight most challenge conventional wisdom and intellectual and organizational complacency in the international studies community.”
-In 2010, he received Ohio State University's Distinguished Scholar Award.
+He has also received several teaching prizes, and in 2009 received the International Studies Association’s Susan Strange Award that “recognizes a person whose singular intellect, assertiveness, and insight most challenge conventional wisdom and intellectual and organizational complacency in the international studies community.”
+In 2010, he received Ohio State University’s Distinguished Scholar Award.
 He was also selected for the Playboy Honor Roll of 20 Professors Who Are Reinventing the Classroom in the October 2010 issue of the magazine.
+In 2015, he delivered the PRIO Annual Peace Address in Oslo, Norway.